Learn

 – Treat multiple areas if needed (addresses imbalance)

 – Comprehensive approach often looks more natural 5.
-Plan long-term
+Plan long term

 – Natural results develop over months